Dhara-95/CV/README.md

 - More recently at Makers, I learnt how to effectively de-bug by following the stack trace and gaining visibility of the error, which proved to be important during our final project.
 Whilst coding in a new language, we came across various blockers that we were able to successfully de-bug, using the skills developed throughout the course.

-#### Leadership Experience
+#### Mentoring

 -  I believe that my approachability, empathetic nature and understanding how to build strong professional relationships, has led me to train and mentor several individuals.

-- I have had the opportunity to develop my leadership skills throughout my professional career and at Makers, by mentoring several colleagues and students.
-I have found this to be a rewarding experience and hope to be able to continue mentoring, in some capacity, within a software developer role.
+I have had the opportunity to develop my mentoring skills throughout my professional career and at Makers, by mentoring several colleagues and students.
+I have found this to be a rewarding experience and hope to be able to continue mentoring, in some capacity, within a software development role.

 ## Education